-The characteristic silver splashes follow a regular raised pattern, with the longest streak radiating out from the base of the oval leaf, which then gives way to a series of smaller splashes.
+The beautiful silver variegation splashed across the green leaves is pure heaven and follows a regular raised pattern – with the longest streak radiating out from the base of the oval leaf, giving way to a series of smaller splashes.

 Where to Buy Aluminum Plant